 This is one of the most important things to consider, as it can dramatically increase the likelihood of landing an internship, especially if you are applying directly to an employer (and not to an employer).

-Not only will this help the employer create a completely personalized email, it will help you understand whether that employer actually wants to work.
+Not only will this help the employer create a completely personalized email, but it will also help you understand whether that employer actually wants to work.

 Before you even start applying for an internship, you should first do research to find out as much as you can about the business and the people you are working with.
 And in today’s digital age, it’s easier than ever!